One of the other main things to do on a visit to Singapore is to visit the amazing Gardens of the Bay.

-The Supertree Grove is composed of large tree like structures that jut out from the ground and from vertical gardens, throughout the park.
+The Supertree Grove is composed of large tree-like structures that jut out from the ground and from vertical gardens, throughout the park.

-A good time to visit, is as the sun is setting.
+A good time to visit is as the sun is setting.
 There is a show at 19:45 and 20:45 that is a stunning array of lights and music and is great for all ages.
 Definitely worth it to stay!

-There are a number of restaurants and cafe’s at Gardens by the Bay that is located at the Satay by the Bay.
+There are a number of restaurants and cafes at Gardens by the Bay that are located on the Satay by the Bay.

-Flower Dome and Cloud Forest Conservatory
+Flower Dome And Cloud Forest Conservatory

-Also there is the Flower Dome features seven different “gardens” as well as an olive grove with a bistro and a central changing display field has also been incorporated to enable flower shows and displays to be held within the conservatory.
+Also, there is the Flower Dome features seven different “gardens”, as well as an olive grove with a bistro and a central changing display field, has also been incorporated to enable flower shows and displays to be held within the conservatory.

-It successfully attempts to replicate the cool moist conditions located in tropic mountain areas located in South East Asia, America and South America.
+It successfully attempts to replicate the cool moist conditions located in tropical mountain areas located in South East Asia, America, and South America.